manateeit/rools/memory-bank/activeContext.md

   - Dashboard page with performance visualization and market overview
   - Login page with authentication
   - Trading page with asset selection, order form, strategy selection, market data, and order status
-  - Backtesting page structure
+  - Backtesting page with form, results visualization, and history
+  - Settings page with user, API key, notification, and model settings

 ## Next Steps
-- Implement backtesting components
-- Implement settings page
 - Set up authentication with Supabase
 - Implement API routes for the web interface
 - Create deployment configuration for Vercel